 5. Add self-care to your calendar.

-We often find it difficult to carve time out of our busy schedules for self-care regularly.
+We often find it difficult to regularly carve time out of our busy schedules for self-care.
 If you’re struggling to find time to look after yourself, it might be worth adding a dedicated “self-care” day to your routine.
 Mark it into your calendar just like a meeting at work.

 During your self-care day, you can do anything you like to make yourself feel good.
-This might mean having a nice bubble bath and reading a book or watching your favorite movie.
+This might mean having a nice bubble bath, reading a book, or watching your favorite movie.
 Self-care can even involve exploring things like deep breathing and relaxation.

 My self-care day is on Sunday and usually involves binge-watching Korean dramas, putting on a face mask, and running a bath.
-But I do believe self-care should be every day, so even if it’s just for 30mins, think of something small you can do each day to treat yourself.
+But I do believe self-care should be every day, so even if it’s just for 30mins, think of something small you can do each day to show yourself some love.